Mount Rushmore in popular culture: Alterations and additions to the faces

 As one source notes, "Cartoonists have added more famous faces, real and imaginary, to Mount Rushmore, or show the four presidents talking.
 Toothpaste companies have made commercials showing how Roosevelt's teeth could be brushed if he'd only smile again!"
 In other cases, "movies replace the presidential faces with faces of movie characters".
 Examples include the 1980 film Superman II, in which supervillain General Zod and his criminal partners Ursa and Non replace the faces of Washington, Jefferson, and Roosevelt with their own, while destroying Lincoln's.
 In the 2021 What If...? episode "What If...
 Thor Were an Only Child?", Frost Giants partying with Thor on Earth add ice sculptures in the shape of Loki's horns to Mount Rushmore.
 The 2023 film Barbie features a fictional Barbie Land in which, among other things, "every face on Mount Rushmore is a woman".

+AI-generated Mount Rushmore with addition of face of the US President Donald Trump.

 During his term in office, President Barack Obama was added as a fifth head to Mount Rushmore on internet depictions of the mountain.
 On July 8, 2009, climate change activists unfurled a banner over the monument portraying a fifth face on Mount Rushmore of Obama, depicting him as a President who could make Presidential changes in leading effective climate legislation as opposed to being a politician.
 Former President Donald Trump kept a sculpture in his Mar-a-Lago office, gifted to him by South Dakota Governor Kristi Noem, depicting Mount Rushmore with Trump's face added to the mountain, to the right of Abraham Lincoln.